How do I get started?

-The easiest way to get DeskPRO is to use our DeskPRO Cloud hosted service.
-You can sign up for a free Cloud helpdesk trial in 30 seconds to try out DeskPRO (no credit card required)
+The easiest way to get started is to use our Deskpro Cloud hosted service.
+You can sign up for a free Deskpro Cloud helpdesk trial in 30 seconds to try out Deskpro (no credit card required)

-You can also install DeskPRO On-Premise on your own server.
-You can migrate from DeskPRO Cloud to On-Premise (or vice versa).
+You can also install Deskpro On-Premise on your own server.
+It is also possible to migrate from Deskpro Cloud to On-Premise (or vice versa) should you wish.

 Both options give you a 14-day free trial.

 Here's a checklist of the 7 steps you need to get your Deskpro Helpdesk ready to use.
 You can do it in under an hour.